Spoochiee/CustomLinksGUI/README.md

 # Minecraft-Plugins
-The source code to all my plugins
+This repository contains all the source code to my publicaly released Plugins.